metal3-io/metal3-docs/design/hostclaim-multitenancy.md

 #### Manager Cluster Bootstrap

-As a cluster administrator I would like to install a new baremetal cluster from a transient cluster.
+As a cluster administrator I would like to install a new bare-metal cluster from a transient cluster.

 The bootstrap process can be performed as usual from an ephemeral cluster